Requirements for Completion

 Students enrolled full-time can complete the requirements for this 12-credit program in one year.
 Students admitted into the program for the fall semester should be able to enroll in all the necessary courses within the academic year and can complete their final project by the end of the spring semester.

-- Students enrolling in the program will be required to complete a minimum of 9 credits from the list of approved GIS technical courses;
+- Students enrolling in the program will be required to complete GEPL 5110 and GEPL 6950 (6 credits).

 - Students must maintain a minimum "B" average to complete the certificate program.